bradenmacdonald/vertex-framework/README.md

 In the first line, `p.name.dateOfBirth` is specifying which `Person` fields the auto-generated `UpdatePerson` action should be able to update.
 It's fully typed, so as you type `p => p.` in your IDE, you'll get a dropdown showing you the available fields, and if you refactor your `Person` schema but still reference an old field here, TypeScript will show an error.
 In the second line, `p => p.name` is speciyfing that the `name` property is required and must be specified when running the `CreatePerson` action.
 Other properties defined in the `UpdatePerson` action can also be passed in, but will be optional:

 ![Screenshot showing auto-completion in an IDE](./docs/images/readme-autogen-action.png)

-Auto-generated actions like this can always be "inverted", providing out of the box "undo" functionality.

 ## Cypher syntactic sugar